 This is a two-semester certificate program which includes the study of introduction to data processing, key punching and verifying, business machines operations, and general clerical subjects.
-Graduates will find employment as key punch operators, verifier operators, or other clerical positions in data processing installations in business, industry, and government.
+Graduates may find employment as key punch operators, verifier operators, or other clerical positions in data processing installations in business, industry, and government.

 FIRST SEMESTER SECOND SEMESTER

-· · SOC 101 Introduction to Sociology
+ENG 101 Composition 1

 Data Processing Business or Data

-DPR 103 Key Punching
+DPR 103 Key Punching Processing elective 3-5

-and Verifying 2 ENG 130 Business Writing3
+and Verifying 2 ENG 130 Business Writing I 3

-BUS 150 Business Math3 Elective
+BUS 150 Business Math 3 Elective

 14 13-16